Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Conclusion

 \section{Conclusion}

-In this paper, we present a novel deep FIQA method, in which a novel and effective recognition-oriented metric is proposed that directly links face image quality assessment with the performance of face recognition model.
+In this paper, we present a novel deep FIQA method, in which a novel and effective recognition-oriented metric is proposed that directly links face image quality assessment with the performance of the face recognition model.
 We design a tiny but efficient face quality network (tinyFQnet) and use it to train a FIQA model.
 We provide analysis by many experiments about the influences of network size on FR's performance and show that even a tiny network with only 21.8K parameters can achieve comparable performance to a much more complicated network with 23M parameters.
 We show that learning-based methods are superior to perceptual-based methods, and the proposed method outperforms other learning-based methods on two classical benchmarks.
+However, limitations exist.
+The quality metric relies only on cosine similarity comparisons and could explore alternatives and needs to test on more diverse datasets to confirm generalizability.
+Further efforts on more diverse datasets, alternate metrics, and model optimizations can build on this initial exploration of linking quality directly to recognition accuracy.